ruizjorgealt/immersive2019/README.md

 # immersive2019

                         Welcome to the Summer 2019 Operations Immersive Program Repo!

 This is where you will be submitting any challenges/labs through a pull request.

 Steps:
+1. Please email/message Jorge your GitHub username to be invited to have write access to the repo.
-1. Run the command `git clone
+2. Run the following command to clone the repo: ```git clone https://github.com/ruizjorgealt/immersive2019```
+3. Create a new branch
+4. Submit all necessary files through a pull request.
+5. Have fun learning!

 TIPS:
 * Always create a new branch for each new assignment.